elixir-lang/elixir/README.md

 # Requirement

-Elixir requires Erlang R14A or later version to execute.
-R13 or prior version doesn't work due to a bug in `yecc`, Erlang's built-in parser generator, and lack of proper UTF8 support.
+Elixir requires Erlang R14B01 or later version to execute.
+Prior versions (like R13 and R14A) do not work due to a bug in `yecc`, Erlang's built-in parser generator and lack of proper UTF8 support.

 # Roadmap

 * Extend interactive elixir (iex)
 * Extend STDLIB
-* Improve error messages internally and in ExUnit
 * Add partial application, pipeline f1 + f2, and 1#add and Integer##add
 * Add _.foo
 * Support guards